diaoenmao/FPGA-CNN/README.md

 [CornerDetection](http://en.wikipedia.org/wiki/Corner_detection)
 Other available templates in [here](https://github.com/dem123456789/FPGA-CNN/blob/master/Template_library_v3.1.pdf)

-## Usage
+## Instruction

-Change the `size` variable in SixteenbySixteen can generate different dimension module
+1. Change the `size` variable in SixteenbySixteen can generate different dimension module
-Contain a 4x4 layer module [fourbyfour.v](https://github.com/dem123456789/FPGA-CNN/blob/master/Quartus/fourbyfour.v)
+2. Contain a 4x4 layer module [fourbyfour.v](https://github.com/dem123456789/FPGA-CNN/blob/master/Quartus/fourbyfour.v)
+3. fourbyfour.v and sixteenbysixteen.v use one multiplier and two adders in calculation of equation 1
+4. Any files ended with 18mul are associated with the version using 18 multipliers and finishing equation 1 calculation in one clock cycle
+5. Top level design CNN.v and CNNfourbyfour.v is shared with both versions
+6. Change the module link, for example, sixteenbysixteen u1 to sixteenbysixteen18mul u1
+will change to the version which does equation 1 calculation in one clock cycle
+7. Eq1 Initial folder contains the work by Sangeetha J. who completes using one multiplier and one adder to calculate template A times output Y or template B times input U. The default version which using one multiplier and two adders in calcualtion of equation 1 is based on her contribution

 #### Default
 `size = 16;`
+CNN.v is using sixteenbysixteen.v
 ## Contributing

 1. Fork